jsinger67/parol/docs/ParGrammar.md

 ## Sections

-`parols`'s input language consists of two sections divided by the %% sign.
-Above this sign there are declarations of which only the first %start declaration is mandatory.
+`parols`'s input language consists of two sections divided by the %% token.
+Above there are declarations of which only the first %start declaration is mandatory.
 It declares the start symbol of your grammar.
-The second section below the %% sign contains the actual grammar description in form of several productions.
+The second section below the %% token contains the actual grammar description in form of several productions.
 At least one production must exist.

 ## The start symbol

-It is important to note that the start symbol of the grammar must always be declared with the `%start` declaration, which is the very first declaration in the PAR file.
+It is important to note that the start symbol of the grammar must always be declared with the `%start` declaration.
+It is the very first declaration in the PAR file.

 ```ebnf
 %start Grammar